quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 During the handshake, endpoints will exchange Version Information, which is a blob of data that is defined below.
-In QUIC version 1, the Version Information is transmitted using a new transport parameter, `version_information`.
+In QUIC version 1, the Version Information is transmitted using a new transport parameter, version_information.
 The contents of Version Information are shown below (using the notation from the "Notational Conventions" section of {{QUIC}}):